Reading Time: 3 minutes

 SOLESPHERE Microspherical Silica Versus Other Materials

-When paired with an amine treatment, AGC’s microspherical silica particles adsorb and release more carbon dioxide than zeolites and metal-organic frameworks (MOFs).
+When paired with an amine treatment, AGC’s microspherical silica particles capture and release more carbon dioxide than zeolites and metal-organic frameworks (MOFs).

 Zeolites